Factbox: Mexico's presidential candidates at the start of campaigning

 RICARDO ANAYA

-His main proposals include a universal basic income and a international commission to investigate the current government over corruption allegations.
+His main proposals include a universal minimum income and an international commission to investigate the current government over corruption allegations.

-Anaya has been criticized for his frequent trips to Atlanta where his wife and three children lived and over a real estate deal the ruling party said was money laundering.
+Anaya has been criticized for his frequent trips to Atlanta, where his wife and three children have lived, and over a real estate deal the ruling party said was money laundering.

 Anaya denied the allegations.